Koha-Community/kohadocs/en/source/14_plugins.rst

 Perl Modules
 |image1066|

-Items listed in bold are required by Koha, items highlighed in red are missing completely and items highlighted in yellow simply need to be upgraded.
+Items listed in bold are required by Koha, items highlighted in red are missing completely and items highlighted in yellow simply need to be upgraded.